metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 #### Ritual Casting

 You can cast a warden spell as a ritual if that spell has the ritual tag.
-To cast a spell as a ritual, you must add 10 minutes to the spell’s casting time, during which you take 1d4 necrotic damage per spell level.
+To cast a spell as a ritual, you must add 10 minutes to the spell's casting time, during which you take 1d4 necrotic damage per spell level.

 #### Spellcasting Focus